ksindi/managers-playbook/README.md

     <img src="images/non-coding-contributions.png" width="400">

-## One on ones
+## One-on-ones

-1. Never skip one on ones.
+1. Never skip one-on-ones.
 It's the best platform for receiving and giving feedback.
 Most teammates value it and usually when they don't it's because they haven't seen one conducted well.
-1. Aim for weekly one on ones.
+1. Aim for weekly one-on-ones.
 1. Focus on 5 topics:
     - Predictability: create routine, set expectations, normalize change.
     - Ownership: offer options, clarify ownership, give more responsibilities.